Losant/losant-docs/docs/organizations/resource-limits.md

 -   **Devices** - This includes all [device types](/devices/overview/#device-type), regardless of whether they connect to the Losant platform
 -   **Experience Users** - This covers all [experience users](/experiences/users/) that exist within the owned applications
 -   **Organization members** - This includes current members (regardless of their role) and pending - but not expired - invitations
+-   **Data Table storage** - This is amount of data (in bytes) that can be stored across all of the account's data tables

 ### Message Throttling